The Gorka Dissertation, Part IIIComments

 Third, even when Gorka does provide references, he often engages in poor scholarly practice.
 I’ve already mentioned that he’s careless about providing page numbers.
 He also fails to distinguish between when he paraphrases and when he directly quotes work.
 For example, he summarizes a piece by Martha Crenshaw on pages 61-65, and occasionally intermingles the two.

-For example, compare the paragraph on the left (from his dissertation) with the one on the right (from a later edition of the edited volume from which he cites the Crenshaw piece—the article originally appeared in 1996):
+Compare the paragraph on the left (from his dissertation) with the one on the right (from a later edition of the edited volume from which he cites the Crenshaw piece—the article originally appeared in 1996):

 Later on the dissertation, Gorka (2007, 76 fn 105) writes that: “Unless otherwise footnoted, the following biographical and historical information on bin Laden and his organisation is sourced from the first book to treat the subjects comprehensively: Rohan Gunaratna’s “Inside Al Qaeda: global network of terror”, Hurst, London, 2002.”